Standards for the aluminium value chain

 - enable the aluminium industry to demonstrate responsibility and provide independent and credible assurance of performance;

 - reinforce and promote consumer and stakeholder confidence in aluminium products;

 - reduce reputational risks concerning aluminium and aluminium industry players; and

 - address the expressed needs by downstream industrial users and consumers for responsible sourcing of aluminium.

-Two standards will form the core of the ASI Certification program:
+The following documents, launched in December 2017, form the core of the ASI Certification program: